-- develop understanding of the concepts and its implications in Education for peace - apply the knowledge of Education for peace in the analysis of present day educational system. - develop interest in reading Education for - peace issues.
+- acquire knowledge of the concept and principles of Education for peace - develop understanding of the concepts and its implications in Education for peace - apply the knowledge of Education for peace in the analysis of present day educational system. - develop interest in reading Education for peace issues.